A-Rowell/Streamer/README.md

  # Render Camera record on a mesh using SimboticTorch Plugin

-We will use the same configuration that we set on the section  [Render a local file on a mesh.](#render-a-local-file-on-a-mesh), adding a few steps from [gstappsrc](#gstappsrc).
+We will combine the configurations that we set on  [Render a local file on a mesh.](#render-a-local-file-on-a-mesh), and [gstappsrc](#gstappsrc), and the biggest change will be set on the Pipeline Config

 ## Modify BP.